codepod-io/codepod.io/docs/Reference/Legal/privacy-policy.md

 Contact Us

-If you have any questions or concerns about our Privacy Policy or the handling of your personal information, please contact us at hebi@codepod.team.
+If you have any questions or concerns about our Privacy Policy or the handling of your personal information, please contact us at contact@codepod.io.